Igloo (2019 film)

 Igloo is a 2019 Indian Tamil-language romantic drama film directed by Bharath Mohan in his directorial debut.
-The film stars Anju Kurian and Amzath Khan, while RJ Vigneshkanth appears in a cameo role.
-The film was a ZEE5 original film and released on 17 July 2019.
+The film stars Amzath Khan and Anju Kurian, while RJ Vigneshkanth appears in a cameo role.
+The film was a ZEE5 original film and was released on 17 July 2019.

 Plot

 The film deals with the relationship between twin sisters Vaishnavi "Vaishu" (Arohi Radhakrishnan) and Aishwarya "Aishu (Anika Radhakrishnan).
 Vaishu, the elder sister, is good at studies, while Aishwarya is the exact opposite.
 Shiva (Amzath Khan) raises his daughters single-handedly in Ooty.
 The director has made subtle references to the fact that Shiva is slightly more fond of Aishu because she reflects certain qualities of her mother.
 But that certainly does not mean he loves Vaishu any less.

 The kids grow up happily under the cozy comforts of their father’s protective umbrella and never miss their mother.
 However, one day, Vaishu feels the need to know about her mother and expects an answer from her father.
 Shiva, who feels he reserves the right to keep the secret undisclosed, ends up answering her question after circumstances compel him to recall the times spent with Ramya (Anju Kurian).
 The story moves back in time from this moment.

 Shiva works as an architect, and Ramya works in a dance club.
 Shiva's character is portrayed as rugged and short-tempered, while Ramya's character is portrayed as calm and resilient.
 Despite the fact that Shiva is short-tempered, their love was evidently seen throughout the movie.
 One fine day, Ramya's parents fixed an alliance for her.
 Not able to handle the situation, Ramya opened about Shiva to her mother Jaya (Vinaya Prasad).
 Jaya, though shocked, promised to talk to her husband Suresh (Mathew Varghese) immediately.
 Suresh reluctantly agrees to meet Shiva.
 After a small chat with Shiva in a coffee shop, Suresh makes it clear that Shiva's divorced sister Maadhangi (Lizzie Antony) should not stay with him.
 This enrages Shiva, and he behaves slightly rude to Suresh.
 Ramya and Shiva fought a few days over the issue, until Ramya found out that she was pregnant.
 She told Shiva and her parents about this; though the former felt happy, the latter was obviously upset on the issue.